Enabling students to succeed in their respective career aspirations.

 Recent success in student/graduate placement is indicative of the quality of students that RSU is recruiting, the rigorous curriculum that prepares students for required entrance exams like the GRE, MCAT, DAT, and PCAT, and quality program faculty.

 RSU students have been placed in the following schools:

-With few exceptions, completion of a bachelor degree such as RSU’s degree in Medical/Molecular Biology, greatly enhances career opportunities and acceptance into post-graduate health programs.
+With few exceptions, completion of a bachelor’s degree such as RSU’s degree in Medical/Molecular Biology greatly enhances career opportunities and acceptance into post-graduate health programs.
 However, some health professions such as Dental Hygiene and Radiological Technology only require completion of specific prerequisites to apply and be admitted to their respective programs.

-Following are some professional programs – pay particular attention to application deadlines and program pre-requisites.
+Note: Pay particular attention to application deadlines and program pre-requisites for each.